pedrogarciafreitas/pedrogarciafreitas.github.io/_posts/2011-11-07-scala-notes-introduction-to-scala-part1-variables-and-functions.md

   *  `add   : dictionary -> key -> value -> dictionary`
   *  `find  : dictionary -> key -> value`

-The value empty is an empty dictionary; the expression add dict key value takes an existing dictionary dict and augments it with a new binding \(key -> value;\) and the expression find dict key fetches the value in the dictionary dict associated with the key.
+The value empty is an empty dictionary; the expression add dict key value takes an existing dictionary dict and augments it with a new binding $$key -> value;$$ and the expression find dict key fetches the value in the dictionary dict associated with the key.

 One way to implement a dictionary is to represent it as a function from keys to values.
 Let&#8217;s assume we are building a dictionary where the key type is string, the value type is int, and the empty dictionary maps every key to zero.
-This dictionary can be implemented abstractly as follows, where we write \(->\) for the map from keys to values.
+This dictionary can be implemented abstractly as follows, where we write $$->$$ for the map from keys to values.

 <pre lang="ocaml">empty = key -> 0
 add(dict, key, v) = key' -> if (key' = key) v else dict(key)